Siberpone/lazy-pony-prompter/README.md

 ### ✨ Prompts Styling

 LPP fully supports [A1111 styles feature](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#styles).
 Any styles you select in the style box will be correctly applied to LPP-generated prompts.
 Furthermore, you can use the standard A1111 prompt textbox in the same way.
-By default, the prompt textbox content will be appended to LPP prompts, but you can alter that by including the special `{prompt}` token in a place where you want the LPP-generated prompts to be pasted.
+By default, the prompt textbox content will be appended to LPP prompts, but you can alter that by including the special `{prompt}` token in a place where you want LPP-generated prompts to be pasted.
 Examples:

 * *Place special Pony Diffusion V5 tags at the front:* `source_pony, score_9, {prompt}`;
 * *Pad EasyFluff prompt with some quality tags:* `best quality, {prompt}, by ivan shishkin`.